Skip to main content

 Scout on Standards/Thursday

 I heard their sultry piano on a long Wednesday afternoon.
-They drowned the clock moving backward and the drums blasting a Phil Collins song.
-I shook my head, hoping that my earbuds could come loose and the hair from my scalp could erase the sharp notes.
+They drowned the clock, moving backward, and the drums blasting a Phil Collins song.
+I shook my head, hoping that my eardrums could come loose and my feet could plant roots immune to my temptations.
 The smooth solo drifted through the hardly open window, and I forgot what I did and didn’t need.
 I promised myself it would be the last time I would be fooled by the growing heat in my heart.
-The notes floated down the flight of stairs, and I with them, down to the streets full of flats and skyscrapers fighting for the air’s real estate, knowing that the intoxicating theme of the piano would beat both out.
-Hot air and the smell of burnt hot dogs with a side of watered-down coffee carry me to the apartment I had avoided like my true emotions.
+The notes floated down the flight of stairs, and I with them, down to the streets full of skyscrapers fighting for what could only be God’s real estate, knowing that the intoxicating theme of the piano would beat both out.
+Hot air and the smell of burnt hot dogs with watered-down coffee carry me to the apartment I had avoided like my true desires.
 Enter, they call out to me, enter, because we know you can’t resist the comforting fall from paradise.
 In their yellow walls, I revel in the sound of their conniving whispers, their disgusted steps, and the bored tunes of the creaking piano.

-We love you, they tell me, and I know the reason I returned wasn’t because I believed them but because I couldn’t resist the feeling that this was the brightest room I could be in.
-Sure, the yellow matched the mustard of the hot dogs, and the floors of the watery coffee, but I liked the familiarity of it.
+We love you, they tell me, and I know the reason I returned wasn’t because I believed them but because I couldn’t resist the feeling that this was the brightest room I deserved to be in.
+Sure, the yellow matched the mustard of the hot dogs, and the floors the watery coffee, but I liked the familiarity of it.
 I’d gotten a peek into a neighbor’s room once, and the pristine white was blinding, deafening, overwhelming.
-Here, the scratchy piano and cracking laughs weren’t above my height.
-I owned just enough real estate in the sky to fly here, and no one could make me feel like I didn’t deserve it.
+Here, the scratchy piano and cracking laughs weren’t out of my league.
+I owned just enough real estate in the sky to fly here, and no one could make me feel like I hadn’t earned it.
 I want their theme, whispers, and footsteps.
 I need the ticking of the clock, the drums, and the stomping of the feet.
 Let them all fight for my mind on Thursday.
 Today, this yellow room is enough.

 Comments